 putting everything together behind it.

 Lots of study and quiet muse.
 Communion of some sorts.
-I never could
+I

 understand why, just about the time